 You’ll need a plan with frequent stops to allow for buying food, drinks and for stretching legs.
 Some roadside service stations even have soft plays now, so it’s definitely worth researching if you’re passing anywhere that could provide an extended stop to burn off all the excess energy.
 Depending on the time of year you travel, some will have lots of space outdoors for a picnic.
 If you have a rough route, you can google service stops on google maps and there is some great information there.

 Roadside Assistance & A Backup Plan

 These two fall into the same category – a plan for if something goes wrong.
 Cars can break down, and if you’re driving long distances in a foreign country, or in a part of the country that’s not easily accessible, as I was when we broke down in the Scottish Highlands, then you want to have a plan.
 With children on board, just winging it is no longer an option.
 Roadside assistance is absolutely essential in my opinion, and I’d never be without it again having experienced how much time, money and panic it saved this summer.
-A backup plan can include knowing where good places to stop are, where you can get a hotel overnight if you need to, what’s available in the area and where everything is in the car that you might need.
+A backup plan can include knowing where good places to stop are, where you can get a hotel overnight if you need to, what’s available in the area, a good car accident lawyer to contact, and where everything is in the car that you might need.
 I’ll admit, I’m a planner, but I think if you’re on a long journey with children then you’ve already got plenty to worry about and stress.
 When the kids are crying or upset, bored or angry, hungry, and you’re feeling tired and pushed to your limit after five hours on the road – you don’t need the extra stress of not having a plan on top.